tharundhanabal/Wordle/README.md

-# Wordle
+Wordle ~ Command Line Version!

-Hi!
-I created this game of wordle based off of Python 3.
-I hope you enjoy this, and please share with friends.
+Hey everyone!
+I built wordle in Python 3.
+You can run this in IDE.

-~Tharun Dhanabal(creator of this repo and dev of this file)
+-Tharun Dhanabal (Dev of this repo)